top of page

 Shelley is hiding behind the wisteria

-D: I’ll see what I can do - back to me - at present my purpose is speed, to see my manor as much as I may - and watch that no souls shall be poach’d away
+D: Baxter?
+I’ll see what I can do - back to me - at present my purpose is speed, to see my manor as much as I may - and watch that no souls shall be poach’d away

 w

-SCENE 2
+Scene 2

-Mary brings out plates of beef stew
+Mary and Fletcher bring out plates of beef and lentil stew

-M: I can assure you, Satan, that the petticoats were in the imagination rather of the spectator than in the actual company of his Lordship, (with impressive conviction) for he has given no cause for scandal!
+M: I can assure you, Satan, that the petticoats were in the imagination rather of the spectator than in the actual company of his Lordship (with impressive conviction) for he has given no cause for scandal!

 PBS(to Mary): So sweet his eye and its sulphury glare - so soft to his ear the cry of despair

-D(mumbling to himself): I will have their souls!
-They live no very great way from a bishop’s abode
+D(mumbling to himself): I will have their souls! - they live no very great way from a bishop’s abode

 D: Why, these are the softest notes that could soothe my ear, as sweet as the sound of a widow sighing or a maid by her lover lying - as round her fell her long fair hair - she look’d to heaven with that frenzied air - which seem‘d to ask if a God were there

-B(laughs): Good luck - you will be somewhat outnumbered (opens door).
-We have no further need of your company - I have been subject to worse devilment at Melbourne House
+B(laughs): Good luck - you will be somewhat outnumbered (opens door) - we have no further need of your company - I have been subject to worse devilment at Melbourne House

 D: Amateurs!
-I have urgent business in the Lake District
+I have urgent business in the Lake District with the laureate and his literary spouse

 Disappears in a puff of smoke - PBS is spread-eagled on a fine Brussels tapestry - Mary is taking notes - B throws his copy of “The Monk" into the fire